kyrylo0605/wordpress/wp-content/plugins/fb-reviews-widget/readme.txt

 == Description ==

-Why better to use <a href="https://richplugins.com/facebook-reviews-pro-wordpress-plugin">Facebook Reviews Pro</a> plugin
+Why better to use <a href="https://richplugins.com/facebook-reviews-pro-wordpress-plugin">Business version</a> of the plugin

 The plugin display Facebook Page Reviews on your websites in sidebar widget to get more traffic and user trusts.